facefunk/wheel.jack/README.md

 $ ./names /path/to/video-file.mkv
 ```
 which will output the destination subdirectory, filename, title and whether the file is determined to be a subtitle file
 or not.
-Once you are happy with the generated name, run process-video as normal to transcode the file.
+Once you are happy with the generated name, run `./process-video` or `./process-one` as normal to transcode the
+file.

 Extra arguments appended to the end of the `./process-video`, `./process-one` or `./encode` commands will be appended
 to the run FFmpeg command.
 So to include and title the first two existing subtitle tracks from every processed video you